captn3m0/ideas/README.md

 This idea probably breaks lots of point in Facebook's ToS, but that doesn't mean it can't be built.

 ## iStalk
 This is essentially a unified profile mechanism, where a user's identity is defined by all of their activity on various networks.
 While this has some cool sub-ideas (like correlating activity between various networks), the most important implication that arises is that it can be a perfect tool for stalking.
+However, you can easily add in consent from the original profile owner to clear that concern.

 ### Idea
 iStalk lets you "follow" a person across various networks that they belong to.
 Some networks, like twitter are mostly public, and can be followed very easily.
 But other networks (like Facebook) are harder to follow by virtue of them requiring a "connection" between the two users. iStalk makes it easier for you by using your account on that network as a proxy-connect mechanism.